Transformers and Electricals Kerala Limited: History

 In 1963, the Kerala government decided to form a company that designs, manufactures and supplies power transformers in India.
 The decision was made to form the company with the technical and financial collaboration of Hitachi Limited, a Japan-based company.
 The company has supplied and installed first power transformer (rating 4 megavolt-ampere, 66/11 kilowatt) to Kerala State Electricity Board in 1966.
 In the year 1972, the company entered into International business at first and exported 2 nos power transformer to Tanzania.
 In 1977 TELK, became the first company to manufacture 400 kV transformers in India and installed first 400 kV Class power transformers in 1978.
 When the Tata Power Company Ltd started a 500 MW Thermal Power plant at Trombay, Mumbai, TELK installed 600 MVA generator transformer for the unit in 1982.
 In the 1990s TELK revamped its export activities and exported transformers to the Sultanate of Oman and 330 kV Gas Circuit Breakers to Nigeria in 1994.
 The products are also exported to other countries like Indonesia, Iran, Cambodia, Malaysia, Vietnam, and Singapore.
 The biggest power transformer ever made in the country (rating 630 MVA Transformers) for Tarapur Atomic Power Station, Tarapur, Maharashtra was installed by TELK in 2003.
 Because of the financial crisis, the company got referred to Board for Industrial and Financial Reconstruction and started making financial losses.
 In 2007 the State government take initiative for the rescue and took the initiative to partner TELK with NTPC Limited.
 In June 2007, the government, NTPC Limited and TELK signed the Business Collaboration and Shareholders’ Agreement.

 Products

 Power transformers

 TELK design and manufacture every single transformer project according to individual customer requirements such as voltage, power system parameters, location geography, system disturbance level and many more including National / international standards.
 The company manufactures transformers as per the Japanese technology.
 The range of power transformers offered is from 20MVA to 315 MVA (3 phase) / 825 MVA (Single phase bank).
-The products manufactured are according to IEC, ANSI, IS, BS and other international standards.
+The products manufactured are according to International Electrotechnical Commission, American National Standards Institute, IS, BS and other international standards.